Start Here if You’re Buying Your First Electric Rice Cooker

 - a pot that is easy to wash (non-stick, removable, not fussy)

-- a lid and steam vent that do not feel annoying (Zojirushi wins here)
+- a lid and steam vent that do not feel annoying after month 3

-- controls you can understand without reading a PDF manual (Aroma is simplest; Zojirushi adds buttons but not chaos)
+- controls you can understand without reading the manual every time

 A good first buy usually looks like this

-A mid-range electric rice cooker with dependable white-rice and brown-rice modes is usually the sweet spot.
-Zojirushi NS-TSC10 ($120–$180) is the classic here.
-That gets you out of the bargain-basement zone without paying for fuzzy-logic premiums you won’t use, or pressure-cooking complexity you don’t need yet.
+A 5.5-cup electric rice cooker with dependable white-rice and brown-rice modes is usually the sweet spot.
+Zojirushi NS-TSC10 ($120 to $180) is the classic example.
+It gets you out of the flimsy entry tier without pushing you into induction or pressure-cooking money before you know you need it.

 What I would skip at first

-- ultra-premium models if you are still figuring out your own habits (Zojirushi NS-YAC18 at $240+ is overkill for first-timers)
+- ultra-premium models while you are still learning your own habits

 FAQ